smac115/traffic-light-color-detector/README.md

 1. Clone the github repository to your device
 2. Make sure that all necessary applications are downloaded
 3. Navigate to the jetson-inference/python/training/classification directory
-4. Set the NET and DATASET variables like so:
+4. Type "python3 traffic_light_driver.py"
+5. Complete the inputs
     a.
-NET = models/traffic_light
+The first input should be one of these [red,green,yellow]
     b.
-DATASET = data/traffic_light
-5. Run the imagenet on the chosen image in the test folder like so:
-6. imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/<color-folder>/<file-name> <new-file-name>.jpg
+The second should be a .jpg file (check the test files and choose one)
+    c.
+The third should also be a .jpg file (with the name of your choosing)
-7. Open the <new-file-name>.jpg image you created.
+6. Open the <new-file-name>.jpg image you created.
 It will be in the classification folder!